-Has a Patient of the Week and her best friend, who are both runaways from a small religious group, and have pledged to be together "cradle to grave."
+A Patient of the Week and her best friend, who are both runaways from a small religious group, and have pledged to be together "cradle to grave".
 Too bad one of 'em's dying.

-Christina and Meredith have gotten even closer in later seasons, declaring each other soul mates and more than once sleeping in the same bed.
+Christina and Meredith have gotten very close in later seasons, declaring each other soul mates and more than once sleeping in the same bed.
 Along with Mer's husband.
 Their husbands call them "The Twisted Sisters".

-Mark and Callie really count as this, despite being opposite genders and Callie being bi.
+Mark and Callie really count as an example of best friends ever, despite being opposite genders and Callie being bi.
 She gives birth to Mark's baby and fully intends for him to raise the baby with her and Arizona (whom she later marries), leading to one of the most beautiful family dynamics on the show.
 And then Mark dies.

 Hannah Montana: Miley and Lilly.
 So much so that, in the series finale, neither appears fazed by leaving their boyfriends, but can't stand the thought of leaving each other.
 Their decision of where to go to college was heavily influenced by where the other would go.